-With a GDP of $307 billion, Ireland’s economy ranks 37th on a global scale with a total population of 5 million and a GDP (PPP) of $66,000 – one of the highest in the world.
+Ireland’s economy ranks 37th on a global scale with a total population of 5 million and the country’s economy is expected to grow from 340.00 USD Billion in 2019 to 390.00 USD Billion in 2020.
 In the list of 80 countries compiled by the U.S. News Best Countries guide, Ireland is ranked 21st for its favorable business environment and overall quality of life.
 Ireland is primarily a trade-dependent country, and a lucrative option for investors and other international businesses due to its low taxation policies, developed infrastructure, and access to capital.

 Currency: Euro (€)

 Major Cities: Ulster, Munster, Leinster

 Employers must provide a written employment contract to employees, which must contain: